discoverygarden/islandora_workflow/README.txt

-This is a drupal module to implement a generic workflow around fedora objects.
+This is a drupal module to implement a generic workflow around Fedora objects.